Gérald Lacroix: Episcopacy

-Lacroix was appointed Titular Bishop of Ilta and Auxiliary Bishop of Quebec on 7 April 2009 and received episcopal consecration on 24 May with Marc Ouellet as principal consecrator, the principal co-consecrators being Maurice Couture and Gilles Lemay.
+Lacroix was appointed Titular Bishop of Ilta and Auxiliary Bishop of Quebec on 7 April 2009, and received episcopal consecration on 24 May with Marc Ouellet as principal consecrator, the principal co-consecrators being Maurice Couture and Gilles Lemay.

-On 22 February 2011 Lacroix was appointed Archbishop of Quebec and Primate of Canada, replacing Marc Ouellet, who had been appointed Prefect of the Congregation for Bishops on 30 June 2010.
-During the sede vacante after the death of Pope John Paul II, Lacroix was elected diocesan administrator by the College of Consultors.
+On 22 February 2011, Lacroix was appointed Archbishop of Quebec and Primate of Canada, replacing Marc Ouellet, who had been appointed Prefect of the Congregation for Bishops on 30 June 2010.
+During the sede vacante period after the death of Pope John Paul II, Lacroix was elected diocesan administrator by the College of Consultors.
 He is currently one of the co-chairmen of the Committee on Life and Family of the Canadian Conference of Catholic Bishops.
 After his appointment, Lacroix said that he would continue the work of Ouellet and re-evangelize the province.
 Lacroix noted that he favours a discussion-based approach.
 "I'm going to be different.
 One thing is certain: I will preach the Gospel.
 If people expect something else, they'll be disappointed", he said.

 Lacroix received an honorary doctorate in divinity from Saint Anselm College at the college's 118th commencement exercises held on 21 May 2011.
 He was also the commencement speaker.

 Lacroix received the pallium from Pope Benedict on 29 June 2011, the Feast of Saints Peter and Paul in Rome along with all other metropolitan archbishops appointed since 2010.
 He was elevated to the College of Cardinals by Pope Francis at the consistory on 22 February 2014.

-In October 2016 Lacroix was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments in addition to his other duties.
+In October 2016, Lacroix was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments in addition to his other duties.

 On 7 March 2023, Lacroix was appointed to the Council of Cardinal Advisors.

+On 25 January 2024, Lacroix was named in a class action lawsuit against the Archdiocese of Quebec, alleging he touched a 17-year-old female in 1987 and 1988, allegations Lacroix has since denied.
+The unnamed woman has not made any report to the police or to the Church.

+On May 21, 2024, the Holy See Press Office confirmed it dismissed the anonymous complaint of abuse versus Lacroix after investigation by André Denis, retired Judge of Superior Court of Quebec.
+He resumed his duties on July 22, 2024 and further announced he will preside at the Solemn Mass of the feast of Saint Anne in the Basilica of Sainte-Anne-de-Beaupré.
+He has been considered marginally papabile.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.